ChiguruVarun/Astro-Suraksha/README.md

 ## Getting Started

 ### Prerequisites
-* Anaconda
-* The provided Hackathon dataset
+* The provided Hackathon dataset.
+* Python 3.10.0: The specific Python version under which the project was developed and tested.
+* PyTorch (torch-2.8.0+cpu): The machine learning framework used by YOLOv8.

 ### Installation and Setup
 1. Create a Falcon account to access the dataset and tools.